arsnb12/Hardware-Descriptive-Language-Projects/README.md

 # Hardware-Descriptive-Language-Projects
-projects where Verilog is used
+Projects where Verilog is used

 **HDL Project 1**: